follyfoxe/SpmViewer/README.md

 Made in unity engine, I initially tried to make it on winforms C# but gave up.

 Only tested with Super Paper Mario model files.
 Might work with TTYD.

-# Future
-I was planning to re-do this project, as i often tend to do, but without unity (OpenGL + ImGui) and still in C# of course.<br>
-But i got very distracted with trying to get a pre-trained GAN neural network running in C# without python.
-(I succeeded)<br>
-And now that i go back to work on that i realized that it was kind of a mess, so i might re-do the re-do.

 # File format specs
 I found initially [this forum](https://www.emutalk.net/threads/pm-ttyd-model-file-format-pet-project.27613/),